 The Bank classifies its financial assets in the following categories: financial assets at fair value through profit or loss; loans and receivables; held-to-maturity investments; and available-for-sale financial assets.
-Management determines the classification of its investments at initial recognition
+Management determines the classification of its investments at initial recognition.

-• Financial assets at fair value through profit or loss A financial asset is classified in this category if acquired principally for the purpose of selling in the short term or if so designated by management.

-Foreign exchange forward and spot contracts are classified as held for trading.
+• A financial asset is classified in this category if acquired principally for the purpose of selling in the short term or if so designated by management Foreign exchange forward and spot contracts are classified as held for trading.
 They are marked to market and are carried at their fair value.
 Fair values are obtained from discounted cash flow models which are used in the determination of the foreign exchange forward and spot contract rates.
 Gains and losses on foreign exchange forward and spot contracts are included in foreign exchange income as they arise.